 - Depending on the situation or the damage, you may need surgery to avoid future damage.

-A) Perform All Of The Stage 1 & 2 Treatments.
+A) Perform All Of Stage 1 & 2 Treatments.

-Rest, Ice, Compression, Elevation, Anti-Inflammation, Bracing & Physicial Therapy.
+Rest, Ice, Compression, Elevation, Anti-Inflammation, Bracing & Physical Therapy.

 B) See A Podiatrist: